Chris Gibson BSC(Hons) MSc FAWM WP-C TP-C MCPara

 Burjor is an experienced wilderness and expedition dentist providing onsite emergency care, surgery and remote telemedicine support.

-He has coordinated mobile dental clinics across Africa and Asia and provided support to the British Antarctic Survey team over 4 years.
+He has coordinated mobile dental clinics across Africa, Asia and Latin America and provided support to the British Antarctic Survey team over 4 years.

-Burjor provides clinical education for medical practitioners of all levels, is a presentar at international wilderness medicine conferences and contributes to the wilderness and expedition literature.
+Burjor provides clinical education for medical practitioners of all levels, including NATO Special Forces Units.
+He is a presentar at international wilderness medicine conferences and contributes to the wilderness and expedition literature.

 Donnie Martin NRP